danbz/aesthetic-programming/source/bibliography.md

 - Chandra, Ashok K., and David Harel.
 "Computer Queries for Relational Data Bases." *Journal of Computer and System Sciences* 21 (October 1980): 156–178.
 - Chen, Crystal, Paolla Bruno Dutra, R. DuBois Luke, and Tega Brain.
 “Image Processing in p5.js.” <https://idmnyu.github.io/p5.js-image/>.
 - Chun, Wendy Hui Kyong.
 “On Software, or the Persistence of Visual Knowledge.” *Grey Room* 18 (January 2005): 26-51.
 - ———. *Programmed Visions: Software and Memory*.
-Cambridge, MA: MIT Press, 2011.
+Cambridge, MA: The MIT Press, 2011.
 - ———. *Updating to Remain the Same: Habitual New Media*.
-Cambridge, MA: MIT Press, 2016.
+Cambridge, MA: The MIT Press, 2016.
 - Chun, Wendy Hui Kyong, and Andrew Lison.
 "Fun is a Battlefield: Software between Enjoyment and Obsession."
 In *Fun and Software: Exploring Pleasure, Paradox and Pain in Computing*.
 Edited by Olga Goriunova, 175–196.
 New York, NY.
 London, UK: Bloomsbury Academic, 2014.
 - Cirio, Paolo. *Flowcharts: On Systems of Systems*.
 Morrisville, NC: Lulu, 2019.
 - Clark, Lin.
 "A crash course in just-in-time (JIT) compilers." *moz://a HACKS*.
 Last updated February 28, 2017. <https://hacks.mozilla.org/2017/02/a-crash-course-in-just-in-time-jit-compilers/>.